cowboysdude/MMM-Jnews/README.md

        {
         module: 'MMM-Jnews',
         config: {
 	apiKey: "YOUR API KEY",
-	       image : true or false, [default is false, Raspberry Pi's don't like the images]
+	image : true,
-         rotateInterval: 25 * 1000 [This is default set to 25 seconds, you can change this if you'd like] }
+        rotateInterval: 25 * 1000
+	     }
        },

+   Default on image is set to false because Raspberry Pi's take a lot of time and create too much heat loading them :)
+   This is default set to 25 seconds on the rotateInterval, you can change this if you'd like

 ## Start your mirror . . . enjoy!